52sketches/52sketches.github.io/_posts/2020-10-22-52-Sketches-Episode-003.md

 Thank you.

 Damien Burke  31:51
-The 52 sketches podcast is a product of 52 sketches, makers of early words.io daily private stream of consciousness writing, to clear your mind and unlock your creativity.
+The 52 sketches podcast is a product of 52 sketches, makers of earlywords.io, daily, private, stream-of-consciousness writing, to clear your mind and unlock your creativity.